Forever Only: Composition

 "Forever Only" was written by Jaehyun, Dewain Whitmore Jr., Ellie Suh, Micah Premnath, and Tido Nguyen, who also produced the song.
-It is an "acoustic-leaning" R&B and pop track driven by recurring guitar riffs and featuring a percussion arrangement.
+It is an "acoustic-leaning" R&B track driven by recurring guitar riffs and featuring a percussion arrangement.
 The track is written in the key of E minor and has a medium tempo of 90 beats per minute.
 Lucy Ford of British GQ noted that the song "holds the kind of early-2000's boy band key changes".
 Adrianne Reece of Elite Daily said the instrumentation reminds her of the 2000s and compared it to "7 Days" by Craig David.
 Jaehyun's vocal performance was described as "alluring", "deep" and "lush" by Divyansha Dongre of Rolling Stone India.
 The lyrics express the desire to find permanent companionship in a fickle world.
 Jaehyun said that after hearing the "bright" melody of the song for the first time he "felt lonely inside of that kind of mood", so he decided to counter the "positive" sound with lyrics centered around the theme of loneliness.
 The lyrics were also inspired by the time he spent in Milan.